dassaswat/perspectiveAnalyzer/README.md

 ** Accepted Languages **
 lang = ["en", "fr", "es", "de", "it", "pt", "ru"]

-For more details on the API refer to the Perspective API Documentaion https://developers.perspectiveapi.com/s/about-the-api-attributes-and-languages
+For more details on the API refer to the Perspective API Documentation https://developers.perspectiveapi.com/s/about-the-api-attributes-and-languages

 ** Available Methods **